wyattscarpenter/carpogram/README.md

 proper angle brackets, of many types.

 Some care has been taken in carpogram to avoid being sadistically incompatible with Unicode, which we acknowledge as a very useful encoding as well.
 As a random example of this, all variation sequences in carpogram that **could** match a variation sequence in Unicode, do.
+As another example, combiners in carpogram are postfix, even though they could easily have been prefix (as was, at one point, my intuitive placement for them — on the logic that the computer needs to know those to figure out what to render, so you could do it without backtracking).

+Possibly include a tag that is not begin language but rather begin transliteration, and this allows for other scripts in carpogram.
+This seems bad, however, in that it seems like a multibyte encoding, and indeed a multi-byte encoding smuggled in.
+So probably won't do this.

 ## How to work with Carpogram
 Like all realistic text-encodings (such as unicode, in contrast to ASCII, which encodes a fantasy text encoding where people use a small subset of text), care must be taken when processing carpogram.
 In particular, despite being a "single-byte" encoding, many of the bytes are modifiers, which must be considered to determine the semantic meaning of the text.
 This is often largely dependent on the context in which you are writting an application.
 If writing a program to add numbers, zero and slashed zero should be accounted the same.
 If writing a program to display text, they should be accounted differently.
 If writing a program to search through text, they should be accounted the same unless strict matching is enabled (but this itself is a UX (user experience) choice.